SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 >           </model>
 >         </sdf>

-At this point the robot should have a chassis with a caster and two wheels as shown below.
+At this point, the robot should have a chassis with a caster and two wheels as shown below.

 ![](https://github.com/SMARTlab-Purdue/ros-tutorial-gazebo-simulation/blob/master/images/gzsim-robot_right_wheel.png)